aaravr/martian-robots/README.md

 Test cases can be found here [*ControlCenterTest*](src/test/java/com/aaravr/martian/robot/navigator/service/ControlCenterTest.java)

+### Log Level
+Logs levels can be controlled from the application.yml file

 ### TODO
 - [ ] Improve input handling and input processing to be more robust